-- 1. Remove Liquids: Free liquids will be eliminated by removing liquid wastes and/or solidifying the remaining CCR and CCR residues in the CCR unit. - 2.
+- 1. Remove Liquids: Free liquids will either be removed or solidified in the CCR unit. - 2.
 Prepare Final Cover System Subgrade: The remaining CCR will be solidified, if necessary, sufficient to support the final cover system, and the surface will be graded and compacted as necessary to support the final cover system.
 Additional soil fill (i.e., attic fill) will be added if required to achieve subgrade elevations.
 If excess berm height exists, the extra berm soil may be used (i.e., berms reduced in height) as fill material to achieve the design slopes.
 Alternatively, interior drainage may be installed with one or more outlets to the unit perimeter. - 3.
 Final Cover System: The final cover system will be constructed in place over the prepared subgrade to achieve the final cover system criteria in 40 CFR §257.102(d)(3) and may follow the guidelines of Texas TG-3. - 4.
 Completion Report: CPS Energy will prepare, submit to the TCEQ, and obtain TCEQ approval for closure of the CCR unit in accordance with the TRRP and related rules in 30 TAC §350 and/or the Industrial Solid Waste and Municipal Hazardous Waste rules in 30 TAC §335.